 Ruth Kessler lived in Poland and Israel before moving to the U.S.

-Her publications include Fire Ashes Wings (poems giving voice to women in myths and the arts), and over seventy poems in journals and anthologies, some of which received special distinctions.
+Her publications include Fire Ashes Wings (poems giving voice to women in myths and the arts), and over eighty poems in journals and anthologies, some of which received special distinctions.
 Her poem “Hummingbird” was made into a limited-edition artist book, and three poems were set to music as the choral composition Eve - Absinthe - Alice.